 Website: shopee.com

-Singapore-based Shopee is a chain of eCommerce websites, each dedicated to their own market — with 15 major sites for Asian, European, American markets.
-Although, so far, apart from South East Asia countries, only in Brazil (where it launched in 2019) Shopee managed to gain significant traction.
-Anyway, we’ll be looking at the South East Asia branch of this shopping empire.
+Singapore-based Shopee is a chain of eCommerce websites —each dedicated to its own market— with 15 major sites for Asian, European, and American markets.
+Despite not having gained significant traction in the West besides Brazil (where it launched in 2019), Shopee remains a shopping empire in the South East Asia region.

-Since its launch just seven years ago, Shopee went from promising new kid on the block to the constant second-place finisher behind Lazada.
-But in the final years of the decade, Shopee stole the crown from its biggest rival — and to this day continues to be the eCommerce leader in the region.
+Since its launch just 8 years ago, Shopee had remained a constant second-place finisher behind Lazada.
+In recent years, however, Shopee stole the crown from its biggest rival, and to this day continues to be the leading eCommerce platform in South East Asia.

-Shopee provides sellers with its own supply and logistics solutions, and language-specific customer service.
-Another unique feature that allows Shopee to differentiate itself: an escrow service called “Shopee Guarantee” that provides payment security for both sellers and buyers.
+Shopee provides sellers with its own supply and logistics solutions, as well as language-specific customer service.
+Another unique feature that allows Shopee to differentiate itself is an escrow service called “Shopee Guarantee”, which provides payment security for both sellers and buyers.

 Shopee’s eCommerce marketplace is first and foremost mobile-focused.
 Asked which factors contributed to their growth in the SEA Region, Agatha Soh, Head of Regional Marketing for Shopee in South East Asia said “a mobile-first approach [that] helps attract the online consumers who are bypassing desktops, and going straight from offline shopping to mobile shopping.”